What You’ll Learn 🖥️

 Define discrete values

-In this window you can define:
+In this window, you can:

 Value: numerical code for each state which only accepts integer values.